36 Non-Candy Easter Egg Fillers Kids Will Love

 Don’t want to do a traditional Easter Egg Hunt?
 No worries.
 Some years, the Easter Bunny brings bigger gifts for the kids.
 But my littles still love collecting Easter eggs.
 So instead of filling the individual eggs with different items, we fill them with clues.
 These clues are part of a scavenger hunt and lead to the bigger prize.

-Love these Easter egg filler ideas?
+Love these non-candy Easter egg filler ideas?
 Be sure to pin this post below to save for later.

 And if you’re looking for other Easter fun, check out our Easter printables and craft ideas.
 From dying Easter eggs using whipped cream to Free Printable Bunny Ears to add to the Easter party fun, there are lots of Easter ideas on our blog.